ryanoglesby08/lazy-doc/README.md

 4. DONE - Transforms. ex: `access :name, finally: lambda { |name| name.gsub('-',' ') }`
 5. DONE - Objects from sub-trees.  ex: `access :profile, as: Profile` (This would construct a LazyDoc Profile object and pass the json found at "profile" to it)
 6. Collections.
-    - Map.
+    - DONE - Map.
 For example, extract array of customer names from array of customers. ex: `access :customers, extract: :name`
     - Objects from collection.
 Instead of extracting just the name, extract whole objects like in #5.  ex:  `access :customers, as: Customer`
+    - Other Collection manipulations, select, inject, etc
 7. Joins
     - Using previously defined attributes. ex: `join :address, from: [:street, :city, :state:, :zip]`
     - Defining attributes in place.
 8. DONE - Multiple simple paths in one line (ex: `access :name, :street, :city, :state`)
+9. Infer camelCase to snake_case and vice versa in JSON ex: `access :customer_name` (Where the json has customerName)
-9. XML support
+10. XML support

 ## Contributing